chauff/cse1500-web-transcripts/demo-code/README.md

 Now open your browser and access the following URL: http://localhost:3000/.
 The client initiates the WebSocket connection with the server and receives a corresponding response.
 You can see this happening clearly when opening the Network Monitor of the browser's web development tools.

+*Note: in `package.json` we have defined a `start` script this time, we could have also started the application with `npm start` instead of `node app.js 3000`.
+Both options are valid and result in the same behavior.*

 ## node-ajax-ex

 This Node.js script showcases the use of Ajax in the form of a toy todo application.
 The server has todo items stored in memory that can be retrieved by the client (`/todos`); the client can also send additional todo items to the server (`/addtodo`).
 Install and start the server as follows: